CLOSE X

 The Last Drop and Other Historical Grassmarket Pubs

 The whole street was chockablock full of restaurants and popular, convivial pubs.
-Further up I came across one of them, the “Last Drop,” so named because years ago it was the place where those condemned to be hanged were brought to have their last drink and meal before being brought to the gallows across the street, right there in Grassmarket in Edinburgh.
+Further up I came across one of them, the “Last Drop.”
+Is name comes from the fact that years ago it was where those condemned to hanging were brought to have their last drink and meal.
+The gallows were conveniently located across the street, right there in Grassmarket in Edinburgh.

-Several doors down I found the White Hart, which was, according to the meticulous gold lettering on its dark green façade, established in 1516.
+Several doors down I found the White Hart.
+It was, according to the meticulous gold lettering on its dark green façade, established in 1516.
 One of the oldest pubs in Edinburgh, it has a huge selection of Scottish malts.

 Cheesemonger